ritchie46/concatPDF/README.md

     filename = output
 ```

-1. The configuration file above will first concatenate all pdf files matching the '1' glob in the `source/` directory.
+1. The configuration file above will first concatenate all pdf files matching the '18' glob in the `source/` directory.
 2. Secondly all files in the `source/appendix/` directory are appended to the pdf.
 3. And finally the remaining files in the `source/` directory are added.

+Note that only pdf files will be added.
+So `*` can be safely used.

 ## Initialise a project